kaushal3103/WEEK-DAY-FINDER/README.md

 # WEEKDAY-CALCULATOR

-You can find weekday of any day year ranging from 1599 to 2300.
+You can find weekday of any date year ranging from 1599 to 2300.

 How To Find